mariusrubo/ScirraConstruct-Examples/README.md

 ## Ms. Caterpillar
 A physics-based platformer.
 Click [here](https://mariusrubo.github.io/Caterpillar/) to play it.

-This project is more complex as it models the forces within a system of springs (the caterpillar's body) and their interaction with the forces inside a trampoline.
+This project is more complex.
+It models the forces within a system of springs (the caterpillar's body) and their interaction with the forces inside a trampoline, and uses a simple form of movement prediction (to allow the monkey to smoothly catch the caterpillar).

 <img src="https://github.com/mariusrubo/ScirraConstruct-Examples/blob/master/ms_caterpillar_screenshot.jpg" width="320" height="180">

 ## Physics Learning Game